Here at Team Clark, we very much appreciate the sacrifices made by our all-volunteer military.

 Start a small business

 - Small business help is available for you.
 The Veterans Pledge Initiative can help with obtaining loans to start or expand small business.
-Potential lending to veterans may result in as much as $475 million in new funding over the next five years, which will be 5% above the existing lending baseline to veterans.
+Free veteran entrepreneurship training is also available.

 Enjoy a discounted vacation